-Conceptually there are two modes of operation, Interrogated and autonomous.
+Conceptually there are two modes of operation, Interrogation and Autonomous.

-Integration mode requires a master to request the ISA500 to make a measurement and report this back.
+Integration mode requires a user to request the ISA500 to make a measurement and report this back.

 The ISA500 can be interrogated by a user defined interrogation string (set using seaView software), or by the TTL trigger input.
 Upon interrogation the ISA500 will make a measurement and report back the result over the configured output, whether this be a serial string or analogue voltage / current loop output.